EDF Renewables Corriemoillie Wind Farm Education & Training Fund

 - Year 4 of award £300.

-If you wish to make an application for help with the costs of a course which has been arranged at short notice, and your application could not have been lodged in time for the previous application deadline, please get in touch with us at email@example.com or 0131 524 0300.
-We may be able to deal with your application at short notice, however we cannot guarantee to do so.
+If you wish to make an application for help with the costs of a course arranged at short notice, and your application could not have been lodged in time for the previous application deadline, please get in touch with us at email@example.com or call 0131 524 0300.
+We may be able to deal with your application at short notice.
+However, we cannot guarantee to do so.

 How to apply

 Please use the links below to apply.
 If you have any problems accessing applications, please email firstname.lastname@example.org and we will be pleased to help.
 Completed applIcations and supporting documents must be received by the application deadline.

 For applications to support projects that develop career aspirations apply online here.

 - Help for applicants

 - For advice on running your group or project, contact Third Sector Interface Highland or CSI Ross-shire (formerly Ross-shire Voluntary Action)